Delaware Moors: Split of racial identity

+State recognition

+Lydia's grandson William Clark, known as "Chief Wyniaco", who served as the Nanticoke Indian Association's leader until his death in 1928.

 The State of Delaware has acknowledged the Lenape Indian Tribe of Delaware as a state-recognized tribe.
 According to the Delaware Legislature, the Lenape Indian Tribe of Delaware descends from the historic Delaware Moors of Kent County.
 The Lenape Indian Tribe of Delaware, the state-recognized Nanticoke Indian Association in Delaware, and the state-recognized Nanticoke Lenni-Lenape Tribal Nation in New Jersey are related through ancestral and cultural ties.
 Ancestors of all three groups were historically known as Moors.

+Postrecognition

+Academic J. Lorand Matory writes that some younger members of the tribes in Delaware are said to find Blackness more modern, due to associating it with popular culture.
+He states their peers who identify as Indian feel "outvoted", and less popular.
+Some who moved to California adopt Chicano identity, while some members of the Nanticoke Lenni-Lenape in New Jersey had assimilated as Puerto Rican.

 Population

 In 1993, the population of Delaware Moors was about 800 people, most of whom lived in southern Kent County.

+Gouldtown, New Jersey is home to a population descended from the New Jersey branch of Delaware Moors.
+The off-shoot was known as Goulds or Gouldtowners.
+Part of the community, mostly inhabited by Pierces, was known as Piercetown, but eventually Gouldtowners began to be used to refer to the community as a whole.

 Surnames commonly associated with the Delaware Moors include Coker, Norwood, Durham, and Jackson.